-- Migrating your blog to a new domain name (same hosting provider or different hosting provider).
+- Migrating your blog from an old domain name to a new domain name (same hosting provider or different hosting provider).

-- Migrating your blog to a new hosting provider (same domain name).
+- Migrating your blog to a new hosting provider (While keeping the same domain name).

 - Migrating your blog from local development server to production server.

 1.)
-Migrating your blog to a new domain name
+Migrating your blog from old domain name to a new domain name

 If you are changing the domain name of your blog, here's how you can use MigrateGuru to migrate your blog to that new domain name: